Claims Against Starbucks

-As a company, Starbucks is legally obligated to keep both its customers and employees safe while on its premises.
-Staff should be properly trained to safely handle hot drinks and food and deal with hazards that might increase the risk of injury such as spillages.
-If Starbucks has failed in its duty of care, accidents can occur.
+Coffee shops are legally obligated to keep both its customers and employees safe while on its premises.
+Staff should be properly trained to safely handle hot drinks and food.
+If a coffee shop fails in its duty of care, accidents can occur.

 Common accidents at Starbucks

-Some of the more common incidents that occur in Starbucks and can result in injury include:
+Some of the more common incidents that occur in coffee shops and can result in injury include:

 - Burns from hot drinks or food